-• Participants in focus groups discussed an age-related bias prevalent among healthcare professionals and healthcare organizations.
+Participants in focus groups discussed an age-related bias prevalent among healthcare professionals and healthcare organizations.
 They described being treated as if they were ignorant and unintelligent patients in healthcare organizations which was perceived as

-• Concerns about the cost of healthcare were raised.
+- compromising the level of care they were receiving because the healthcare professionals were being dismissive - Concerns about the cost of healthcare were raised.
 For example, some participants shared that they forego medication to pay for food or rent, others shared that they were putting off surgery because of their inability to pay for services